Military Retirement and VA Disability: Understanding Your Combined Benefits

 • Plan for Survivor Benefit Plan (SBP) elections and costs, noting how VA Dependency and Indemnity Compensation (DIC) might interact.

-Calculate your disability rating to get a clearer view of your potential tax-free income stream.
+Calculate your estimated disability rating to get a clearer view of your potential tax-free income stream.

 Common Pitfalls to Avoid

-• Missing CRSC: Forgetting to apply for CRSC if your disabilities are combat-related, potentially losing out on tax-free income.
+• Missing CRSC: Not consulting official resources about CRSC if your disabilities are combat-related, potentially missing tax-free income.

 • Ignoring Tax Differences: Not planning for the taxable nature of military retirement pay versus the tax-free status of VA pay/CRSC.